-Three classes that together provide the anonymous authentication AnonymousAuthenticationToken is an implementation of Authentication, and stores the GrantedAuthority s which apply to the anonymous principal.
-There is a corresponding AnonymousAuthenticationProvider, which is chained into the ProviderManager AnonymousAuthenticationToken S are accepted.
-Finally, AnonymousAuthenticationFilter, which is chained after the normal authentication mechanisms and automatically adds an Anonymous Authentication Token to the Security Context Holder if there is no existing Authentication held there.
+classes Three that together provide the anonymous authentication feature.
+AnonymousAuthenticationToken is an implementation of Authentication, and stores the GrantedAuthority s which apply to the anonymous principal.
+There is a corresponding AnonymousAuthenticationProvider, which chained into is the ProviderManager AnonymousAuthenticationToken s are accepted.
+Finally, there SO that is an AnonymousAuthenticationFilter, which is chained after the normal authentication mechanisms and automatically adds an AnonymousAuthenticationToken to the SecurityContextHolder if there is no existing Authentication held there.
 The definition of the filter and authentication provider appears as follows: